 Where does the name “Sorosoro” come from ?

 Nowadays, the Araki language is only spoken by eight speakers in Vanuatu, a small state in the Pacific where we can find the biggest linguistic density in the world, about a hundred languages for 250 000 inhabitants.

-In Araki, Sorosoro means “breath, speech, language”, and we have chosen this very symbolic word as the name for our safeguard program of threatened languages.
+In Araki, Sorosoro means “breath, speech, language”, and we have chosen this very symbolic word as the name for our program of safegard of endangered languages.